FalkowskiKamil/FootballQuiz/readme.md

 ## Features

+- To access the full potential of the website, log in using the username "admin" and the password "admin."
 - Quiz section with four categories: Clubs, National Teams, World Championships, and Stadiums.
 - Squad Challenge section for selecting top-performing players.
 - Recording and tracking of user results.